What To Expect as a Hospice Care Volunteer

 Hospice vs. Palliative Care Volunteers

 If you would like to help others through difficult health issues such as cancer treatment or other long-term or chronic health issues, this may be an option.
-Palliative care is often started as soon as there is a diagnosis or when a treatment such as chemotherapy or radiation is begun.
+Palliative service is often started as soon as there is a diagnosis or when a treatment such as chemotherapy or radiation is begun.
 Palliative care also focuses on the comfort and well-being of a patient, but death is not the expected, short-term outcome.

 Palliative care is often offered to people with such chronic illnesses as: